MIT-Emerging-Talent/ET6-CDSP-group-08-repo/collaboration/retrospectives/4_communicating_results.md

 - For future steps, I’d like to create a full website for our project to better reach our audience.
 - I’d also like to open accounts on social media platforms (Instagram, Facebook).

+---

+### Zeinab Mohmmed

+**What parts of your plan went as expected**
+- We successfully identified a suitable audience for our project message.
+Both our blog post and presentation pitch were well-prepared and met our expectations.

+**What didn’t go as planned**
+- We faced some delays because we spent extra time deciding on our target audience and the right medium.

+ **Did you add or remove steps?**
+- We are planning to implement the *Solar Pilot Kit in Khartoum* and have already started looking for funding and building partnerships to support it.